NOAA-GFDL/MDTF-diagnostics/doc/sphinx/fmwk_utils.rst

 util subpackage
 ===============

-This section summarizes code in the ``src/util`` subpackage, which contains utility functions needed at many places in the code.
+The utils package contains utility functions needed at many places in the code.
 It's implemented as a package because putting all the code in a single module would be difficult to navigate.
-All modules depend on the python standard library only.
+All modules only depend on the python standard library.

 This section is intended to give an introduction and context for the overall code organization, which might be difficult to gain from the complete docstring